hubrick/flurry/README.md

 Unique id generation service in scala

 Flurry is a "unique id" generation service written in scala, but accesible in any language using thrift.
-Flurry took it's inspiration (and very little code) from Twitter's snowflake service, but by starting from scratch, we have what I think is a cleaner implementation, less dependencies, and it's easily configurable and runnable.
+Flurry took its inspiration (and very little code) from Twitter's snowflake service, but by starting from scratch, we have what I think is a cleaner implementation, less dependencies, and it's easily configurable and runnable.